koola123/koola123/README.md

 <h1>Hi there 👋</h1>

-- 🌱 I’m currently working on a my own teaching blog**
+- 🌱 I’m currently working on a my blog**

 - 🎯 Learning NestJS!